Skip to main content

 Yes.
 Both Factor and CookUnity allow cancellation without cancellation fees.
 Cancel before your weekly processing cutoff to avoid being charged for the next delivery.

-Both services sit in the $11–$15/meal range, but the breakdown differs significantly once you factor in plans, discounts, and shipping.
+Both services sit in the $11 to $15/meal range, but the breakdown differs significantly once you factor in plans, discounts, and shipping.

 Plan Detail Factor CookUnity